- Foreign nationals need both an AEP from DOLE and a 9(g) visa from the Bureau of Immigration to work legally.

 Understanding Philippine Work Permits and Visas

 Based on immigration laws, foreign nationals seeking employment in the Philippines must apply for a Philippine work visa.
-Moreover, they require a valid work permit.
-A locally licensed incorporated entity must sponsor the work permit.
+They also require a valid work permit in the Philippines, which must be sponsored by a locally licensed incorporated entity.

 Eligibility for Work Permit and Visa in the Philippines

-Non-citizens and permanent residents of the Philippines, like many other nations, are required to acquire a Philippine work permit or visa.
-However, several occupations are exempt from this regulation, including:
+Non-citizens and permanent residents of the Philippines are required to acquire a Philippine work permit or visa.
+However, several categories are exempt from this regulation, including:

 - Diplomats

-- Members of international organizations affiliated with the Philippines (e.g United Nations, UNESCO, International Labor Organization, etc.)
+- Members of international organizations affiliated with the Philippines (e.g., UN, UNESCO, ILO)

 - Board members of Philippine corporations